hshamsadd/databases-Cohort53/Week2/study-guide/Databases Week 2_ Easy Guide to Data Management (Updated).md

 ```

 **How to run this Node.js example:**
-1. Save the code above into a file named `check_keys.js`.
+1. Go to `js-code` folder and open a JS file named `CheckingDataWithNode.js`.
 2. Open your terminal or command prompt.
-3. Navigate to the folder where you saved the file.
+3. Navigate to the `js-code` folder where the file is saved.
+4. Make sure you first drop demo_db database in pgAdmin 4.
-4. Run the command: `node check_keys.js`
+4. Run the command: `node CheckingDataWithNode.js`

 You will see the data from your `Students` and `Enrollments` tables printed in your console, showing how the keys organize the data.